 Searching for an email address that isn’t readily available — like the ones attached to web proprietors for sites that interest you — can be a massively frustrating professional (and personal) undertaking.
 Luckily, the Hunter extension is devoted to seeking out those contacts and saving them in an easy-to-access location for whenever you’re ready to use them.

-In some office environments, teams need to utilize a group inbox, often attached to an address like [email protected] or [email protected] In these circumstances, it can be challenging to keep track of who’s checking which messages, who’s responding to what, and who should handle which tasks.
+In some office environments, teams need to utilize a group inbox, often attached to an address like info@ or support@.
+In these circumstances, it can be challenging to keep track of who’s checking which messages, who’s responding to what, and who should handle which tasks.
 Hiver simplifies this process by assigning team-member “owners” to each incoming message, making it easy for managers to parcel out tasks, and generally smoothing out wrinkles in the collaboration experience.

 Managers regularly need to comb through their inboxes to find information and instructions to pass along to their employees, and Drag offers a one-stop shop for these pursuits.
 According to the Chrome extension description, “Drag turns your inbox into a Help Desk, CRM, marketing platform, Project Management Tool and a lot more things.”
 The extension integrates with Gmail and allows managers to sort their messages and delegate assignments smoothly and efficiently.

 If you send large-scale mass emails on a frequent basis, you’re likely not always fully aware of who exactly is on each mailing list, which can make your contact lists pretty anarchic.
 With Contacts+, you can save full profiles about your professional contacts, gathering everything from addresses to photos to job titles and making this info readily available in your inbox.